luontola/web-intro/html.md

 ## Minimal HTML page

 The following code shows the minimal structure of a HTML page.

-Save it in a file called `my-page.html` and open it in your web browser.
+Create a folder on your computer where to put all the files in this project.
+Copy the following HTML code into your text editor and save it as `my-page.html` into your project folder.
+Then open the file in your web browser.

 ```html
 <!DOCTYPE html>